Moshe Sharett

 Moshe Sharett (משה שרת; born Moshe Chertok (משה שרתוק); 15 October 1894 – 7 July 1965) was an Israeli politician who was Prime Minister of Israel from 1954 to 1955 and Minister of Foreign Affairs from 1948 to 1956.
-He signed the Israeli Declaration of Independence and was a principal negotiator in the cease-fire agreements that concluded the Israeli War of Independence.
+He signed the Israeli Declaration of Independence and was a principal negotiator in the cease-fire agreements that concluded the 1948 Palestine war.
 Beginning in 1933, he headed the political department of the Jewish Agency.
-He also founded the Jewish Brigade, which fought with the British Army during World War II.
+He also founded the Jewish Brigade, which fought with the British Army against Nazi Germany during World War II.

 A member of Mapai, Sharett's term was both preceded and succeeded by the premiership of David Ben-Gurion.

 Biography

 Moshe Sharett was born in Kherson in the Russian Empire (today in Ukraine) to the family of Yaakov Chertok and Fanya née Lev (לב).
 In 1906 the Chertok family immigrated to Ottoman Palestine.
-For two years, 1906–1907, the family lived in a rented house in the village of Ein-Sinya, north of Ramallah.
+For two years, 1906–1907, the family lived in a rented house in the village of Ein Siniya, north of Ramallah.
 In 1910 his family moved to Jaffa, then became one of the founding families of Tel Aviv.